 However, before you overtake, don’t forget to notify the boat you are going to overtake using the horn.
 Subsequently, the other boat should also sound its horn which means they have understood the signal.
 This will allow you to pass your boat safely.

-Preferably, you should wait for the other boat’s signal return before you overtake.
-When you are about to overtake, remember the vessel is the give-way vessel while the other being overtaken is referred to as stand-on vessel.
+Preferably, you should wait for the other boat’s signal to return before you overtake.
+When you are about to overtake, remember the vessel is the give-way vessel while the other being overtaken is referred to as a stand-on vessel.
 You should always have a clear view of the other boat to pass safely.